Equity Method Investment

 |EQUITY METHOD INVESTMENT||

 The Company treats the equity investment in the consolidated financial statements under the equity method.
 Under the equity method, the investment is initially recorded at cost, adjusted for any excess of the Company’s share of the incorporated-date fair values of the investee’s identifiable net assets over the cost of the investment (if any).
 Thereafter, the investment is adjusted for the post incorporation change in the Company’s share of the investee’s net assets and any impairment loss relating to the investment.
-For the three months ended March 31, 2017 and 2016, the Company’s share of Global Deep Ocean’s net loss was $6,252 and $10,316, respectively, which was included in loss on equity method investment in the accompanying consolidated statements of operations and comprehensive income (loss).
+For the three and six months ended June 30, 2015, the Company’s share of Global Deep Ocean’s net loss was $13 and $3,358, respectively, which was included in loss on equity method investment in the accompanying unaudited consolidated statements of income and comprehensive income.

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.